What Not To Pack For Your RV Vacation

 So it’s no surprise that we end up packing far more items than we actually need.
 Here’s a list of five things you definitely don’t need on your next RV trip.

-- Canned food– Seriously, you won’t eat all the emergency supplies you’re tempted to hoard in your RV.
-You’re better off planning your meals ahead of time and making sure you have the ingredients you need rather than stocking up on heaps of dead-weight soup cans that you’ll never get rid of.
+Seriously, you’ll never eat all the emergency supplies you’re tempted to hoard in your RV.
+You’re better off planning your meals ahead of time and making sure you have the ingredients you need, rather than stocking up on heaps of dead-weight soup cans that you’ll never get rid of.

-- Electronic items– This includes laptops, video game consoles, and mp3 players.
-You’re on the trip of your lifetime, do you really want to be hooked up to the internet to check out what your friends are getting up to over Facebook?
-Take a phone for emergency situations, but make the decision to unplug from electronic devices and unwind.
-Instead pack (light-weight) family board games, puzzles, and paperback books.
+This includes laptops, tablets and video game consoles.
+You’re on the trip of your lifetime, do you really want to be scrolling through political Facebook posts or sifting through an inbox full of spam?
+Take a phone for emergency situations, but make the decision to unplug and unwind.
+Pack (light-weight) family board games, puzzles and paperback books instead.

-- Kitchen appliances– Keep your meals simple.
-Forget about cappuccino machines, waffle irons, and your well-seasoned wok.
-Stick to easy-to-make, one-pot recipes or campfire delicacies and you’ll save lots of space and weight by ditching these indulgences.
+Keep your meals simple.
+Forget about cappuccino machines, waffle irons and your well-seasoned wok.
+Stick to easy-to-make, one-pot recipes or campfire delicacies and you’ll save lots of space and weight by ditching uneccesary indulgences.

-- Fresh water– Unless you’re in the boondocks, you really don’t need to lug hundreds of gallons of water around.
+Unless you’re in the boondocks, you probably don’t need to lug hundreds of gallons of water around.
 Keep a bit of water in the tanks to stop things clogging up, but in general, you can get fresh water at camping grounds.
 While you’re at it, dump gray water frequently.
 This fills up much faster than black water tanks and can be a real drag on your RV.

-- Firewood– Ok you might save a couple of $$ by pre-buying your firewood, but storage is a very real problem.
-Ditch the firewood, buy it as you need it.
+Yes, you might save a couple of dollars by pre-buying your firewood, but storage is a very real problem.
+Ditch the stacks of firewood and buy it (or collect it!) as you need it.
 This will not only save you space and weight, it also helps to keep your RV clean — wood leaves a lot of mess behind.